-One of the greatest delights of children was the outdoor playhouse, which involved so many of the activities of later life including the selecting the location and building of the house and the improvised furniture.
+One of the greatest delights of children was the outdoor playhouse, which involved many of the activities of later life including selecting the location and building of the house and the improvised furniture.
 For Victorian girls, outdoor playhouses were also a training tool for the various chores of running a home -- cooking, sewing, laundry, and care of dolls.
-Playing house also helped in introducing the etiquette rules and manners required for receiving calls from neighbors, long dresses, ladylike manners, care of the sick, calling in of the family doctor, etc. To carry out such a series of imaginative experiences, along with the building and planning of the outdoor playhouse, required several days, and sometimes weeks.
+Playing house also helped in introducing the etiquette rules required for receiving calls from neighbors, long dresses, ladylike manners, care of the sick, calling in of the family doctor, etc. To carry out such a series of imaginative experiences, along with the building and planning of the outdoor playhouse, required several days, and sometimes weeks.
 The child would return to the playhouse again and again, adding a new touch each time, tearing down here, and building up there, enriching the original conception with each change, and all the time enjoying the fairyland of their own creation.
 In 1859, Godey's magazine suggested this Outdoor Playhouse as the ideal Christmas present for children that year.

 Outdoor Playhouse Plans

 In 1859, The House: A Pocket Manual of Rural Architecture featured a plan (image left) for an authentic Victorian outdoor playhouse.
 The author states, “Build your children a playhouse of some sort.
 A very rude affair will please them; but something similar to the accompanying design will please you too, and be a highly ornamental feature in your grounds.
 The construction is simple, but the effect is very fine.”

 Another Victorian Outdoor Playhouse from 1893 is featured including playhouse plans.
 Nevertheless, primitive outdoor playhouse structures have also been found in rural mountain and farm properties featuring scrap building material of all kinds and furniture, including everything from old pieces of carpet to leaky tea kettles.
 Some were mere lean-tos against the fence and others only sheds.